Ideas-on-Stage/ideasonstage.com/content/_index.en.md

 ## About Ideas on Stage

 Ideas on Stage helps leaders deliver powerful presentations, create inspiring events and empower their organizations with high quality public speaking coaching and training.
-In a world of boring conferences and endless meetings, you will stand out and shine.

-We created Ideas on Stage in 2010, convinced that successful presentations are a key competitive advantage, and offered a revolutionary blend of storytelling, visual design and speaker coaching.
-Our intuition was right: our clients realized the value of high-impact presentations, kept coming back for more, and told their friends.

-Today the communication experts of Ideas on Stage provide a full range of presentation services around the world in English, French, Spanish, Italian and German.
+The communication experts of Ideas on Stage provide a full range of presentation services in England, the United States, France, Spain and Italy.